 All students have access to our technical facilities and can book onto basic learning courses that enable them to experiment with software and digital tools as well as with more traditional printing, letterpress, 3D construction and prototyping.

 Postgraduate students are part of the LCC Graduate School and are invited to multiple talks and events across a range of design and media disciplines.
-The course also takes advantage of links with other courses including MA Interaction Design Communication, MA Graphic Media Design and MA Design Management and Cultures.
+The course also takes advantage of links with other courses including MA Interaction Design Communication, MA Graphic Media Design and MA Design Management.

 By joining the course, students also become part of the research community at LCC and benefit from exposure to the network of contacts, alumni, and links with industry and public sector organisations.
 Students are part of a much larger community of learners and researchers and are able to attend and participate in events, talks and workshops across the University.